See Better Air Conditioner Energy Savings

 Unoccupied or empty rooms in a house need not be cooled to the same temperatures as other parts of a home.
 To save money on energy bills, its a good idea to take advantage of multiple climate control zones for homes that are equipped with such technology.

-The thermostat can be set to cooler temperatures in living rooms and kitchens throughout the day.
+Your Google Nest thermostat can be set to cooler temperatures in living rooms and kitchens throughout the day.
 Empty bedrooms on the upper level can be set to a higher temperature such as 75 degrees Fahrenheit.
 The use of ceiling fans is also recommended to circulate the air and to provide additional cooling.